degtiarev/MotionCollector/README.md

 # MotionCollector
 iOS app for collecting data from internal motion sensors (gyroscope, magnetometer, accelometer).
+Each session could be marked by record id to distinguish what type of session recorded.
+For example, to mark running session as record id = 0 and walking session as record id = 1.
 The result could be exported as *.csv file that contains all the sessions.

 # Screenshots
 <p align="left">